yuruki/fuse-autoscale/README.md

 * **averageAssignmentsPerContainer (int: -1)**: The desired average number of profile assignments per container when scaling with containers.
 * **maxContainersPerHost (int: 0)**: Maximum allowed number of autoscaled containers per host.
 Set this to match the resources of your hosts.
 * **ignoreErrors (bool: true)**: Perform autoscaling even when all the requirements couldn't be satisfied.

+## Usage

+Add com.github.yuruki/fuse-autoscale bundle to *fabric* profile, or create a new profile with the bundle and assign it on one or more Fabric root containers.
+Add io.fabric8.autoscale.properties with the autoscale configuration to the profile.

 ## Caveats